 That’s a wrap on Part I concerning how to choose the right estate planning attorney.
 In Part II, we will explain even more ways to get it right when choosing a lawyer.

-At Thomas-Walters Estate Planning, we want to help you with planning your future and that of your family.
+At Thomas-Walters Estate Planning in Fort Worth TX, we want to help you with planning your future and that of your family.
 Get in touch with us and let’s set up a free consultation to see how best we can help you build a custom estate plan.